Glossary of Terms and Definitions: Payroll, Insurance, HR and More

 The Wage and Tax Statement form is an annual information return provided to an employee that lists taxable wages, income tax withholding, and withholding of Social Security and Medicare taxes.

-Related Article: W-2 Frequently Asked Questions
+Related Solution: W-2 Frequently Asked Questions

 W-9 Form